Dumosh: Notable people

-The tea of "qaj rusi"
+The tea of "çaj rusi"

-The most common drink in Podujevo is the tea of "qaj rusi" (the Russian tea) or even "qaj i zi" (the black tea), made from tea produced in either India or Sri Lanka.
+The most common drink in Podujevë is the tea of "çaj rusi" (the Russian tea) or even "çaj i zi" (the black tea), made from tea produced in either India or Sri Lanka.
 This kind of tea is said to have been first served in the village of Dumosh.
+The black tea is said to have originally been brought from the Caucasus by the Circassians who had immigrated to the village since 1865.
+Oral tradition in the village tells that Sheqir Hajdar Kutleshi was the first in the village to consume the black tea.